erikwatson/snowfall.js/README.md

 - Simple, but beautiful.
 - Multiple layers give the illusion of depth.
 - Density of snowflakes looks correct even when the window is resized.
+- Scheduling, so you can start snowfall only between certain dates.

 ## Instructions - Package Manager